Boston Garden: Music

 Rudy Vallée and his orchestra performed at the Garden on April 21, 1932.
-Vallée returned to the Garden on October 23–24, 1938 for a "battle of the bands" with Benny Goodman that drew 25,000.
+Vallée returned to the Garden on October 23–24, 1938, for a "battle of the bands" with Benny Goodman that drew 25,000.

 The first rock concert held at the Garden was on November 30, 1956, when the building hosted Alan Freed's "Biggest Show of 1956".

 The Beatles played a show at the Garden during their first US/Canada tour on September 12, 1964, staying at the then-attached Hotel Madison.

 James Brown played a notable show at the Garden on April 5, 1968, the night after Martin Luther King Jr. was assassinated.
-Only 2,000 attended the sold-out show, because the mayor, Kevin White, and community leaders had encouraged people to obtain refunds on their tickets and instead to watch a hastily arranged television broadcast of the concert on the local public station WGBH-TV.
+Only 2,000 attended the sold-out show, because the mayor, Kevin White, and community leaders had encouraged people to obtain refunds on their tickets and instead watch a hastily arranged television broadcast of the concert on the local public station WGBH-TV.
 Mayor White appeared on stage, asking the Garden audience and the city to peacefully remember King, and James Brown's words and presence was credited with helping to keep the peace in Boston.
 WGBH rebroadcast the concert twice that night, an action which helped keep people off of the street at a time other major cities were erupting in riots.
 The performance was released on DVD as Live at the Boston Garden: April 5, 1968.

-Elvis Presley performed in Boston only once, at the Garden on November 10, 1971 pulling a full crowd of about 16,500 and receiving high praise from Rolling Stone journalist Jon Landau for his performance.
+Elvis Presley performed in Boston only once, at the Garden on November 10, 1971, pulling a full crowd of about 16,500 and receiving high praise from Rolling Stone journalist Jon Landau for his performance.

 In 1972, The Rolling Stones were scheduled to perform at the Garden when two members were detained by Rhode Island police.
 Fearful that angry Stones fans (already in the Garden awaiting the show) would riot, mayor Kevin H. White intervened with the Rhode Island authorities and secured the musicians' release so they could play their set in Boston.
 The band had also played at the venue in 1965 and 1969 and would again in 1975.